Holi Date 2014

-Holi – the festival of colors in India- is perhaps the most fun filled one among all the festivals celebrated in this world.
+Holi, the festival of colors in India, is perhaps one of the most enjoyable festival celebrated in this world.
 It is also one of the major religious Hindu festival.
 Holi is celebrated on the day of Purnima in the month of Falgun that corresponds with the months of February-March of English calender.
 Purnima is the full moon day and carries great significance in the Hindu lunar calender.

 Holi Celebrations in India

 Holi celebrations in India have two aspects- religious aspect and the aspect of fun.
 Two consecutive days are devoted for each of these aspects of Holi.
 The first of these two days of Holi is referred to as ‘Chhoti Holi,’ which is in fact the eve of colorful Holi festival day.
 It is also called ‘Holika Dahan’.
 The second day is called ‘Dhulandi’ or ‘Rangwali Holi’.
 It is the actual day which is characterized by colors when people celebrate Holi by throwing and rubbing dry and wet colors on each other.

 The religious traditions and rituals of Holi are observed on the eve of the Holi day.

 On the eve of Holi festival, the local Hindu communities gather at one place and lit a bonfire.
 This is called ‘Holika Dahan’ related to the legend of Holika and Prahlad.
 People offer various materials like wheat, gram and oats etc. to the Holi fire.
 Some of the scholars are of the opinion that Holikotsav (Holika + Utsav = Holikotsava) is named after parched grains known as ‘Holka’ in Sanskrit.